RoberG/MUVA-Robotica/_posts/2020-02-15-Practice 1 - Followline.md

 ******************************************************************************************************************************************************************************************************************

 ## Release version

 The main problem of the previous version was the zigzagging.
 Despite going faster, the formula one didn't follow the line properly, so the speed was delimited to gain robustness.
 Limit speeds for each stage were reset by assigning 10 for the heavy curve controller, 11 to light curve controller and 13 to the straight controller.
+With these small changes, the formula one improved significantly in the line tracking.

 ![image regions]({{site.baseurl}}/images/grafica_velocidad.png)